sighmoan1/stripecustomrecurring/README.md

 3. Go to [http://localhost:4242/checkout.html](http://localhost:4242/checkout.html)

 ## branches

-main - no giftaid
-giftaid-checkout-field-only - giftaid on checkout form as custom fields

-giftaid - giftaid on webform, passing gift aid declaration as metadata, creating reporting to get giftaid declarations off stripe
+Main Branch - No gift aid giftaid-metadata - Get the giftaid declaration on the webform and send to Stripe as metadata.
+Then create reporting to show all payments with giftaid='yes' metadata giftaid-custom-fields - Get the giftaid declaration on the checkout page.